cmake-js/boost-lib/README.md

 ## 3. Use

-After Boost's include path should be regitered by entering:
+Boost's include path should be registered by entering:

 ```cmake
 include_directories(${Boost_INCLUDE_DIRS})
 ```

-And you have to link your addon aggainst Boost libraries:
+And you have to link your addon with Boost libraries:

 ```cmake
 target_link_libraries(${PROJECT_NAME} ${CMAKE_JS_LIB};${Boost_LIBRARIES})